Efficient Image-to-Image Schr\"odinger Bridge for CT Field of View Extension: Introduction

-Image reconstruction with the classic filtered back-projection (FBP) algorithm leads to cupping artifacts near the FOV boundary and missing (or severely distorted) anatomical structures outside the FOV boundary due to missing data \cite{huang2021data}.
-Such degraded images could not fulfill clinical requirements.
-For example, adaptive radiotherapy based on truncated reconstruction images will lead inaccurate dose plannings \cite{gao2023transformer}.
-To solve this problem, the most straightforward idea is to recover the missing data in the projection domain.
+Image reconstruction with the classic filtered back-projection (FBP) algorithm leads to cupping artifacts near the FOV boundary and missing (or severely distorted) anatomical structures outside the FOV boundary due to missing data \cite{huang2021data}. {Such degraded images limit practical applications in the clinical settings.
+For instance, patients need to undergo position verifications and radiotherapy planning base on their daily CT images for precise adaptive radiotherapy \cite{yang2025adaptive, zou2025predicting}.
+However, the sFOV images neither can identify the surface markers for treatment position verification or provide accurate electronic density for dose calculation \cite{gao2023transformer}.} To solve this problem, the most straightforward idea is to recover the missing data in the projection domain.
 Following this idea, heuristic data interpolation emerged.
 This method can estimate the missing projection data outside the FOV based on the existing mathematical model or the geometric prior knowledge of the object.
 Therefore, it can alleviate the cupping artifacts near the FOV boundary by smoothing the transition between the measured data and the truncated data.
 Among them are representative methods such as symmetrical mirror interpolation \cite{ohnesorge2000efficient}, geometric shape-based data estimation \cite{hu2024application}, and water cylinder extrapolation (WCE) \cite{hsieh2004novel}.
 With the rising of compressive sensing technology, iterative reconstruction algorithms with total variation regularization have been widely used to reconstruct images from insufficient projection data \cite{wang2023review}, such as sparse angle \cite{liu2014total} and limited angle imaging \cite{huang2018scale} scenarios.
 For data truncation, minimizing the total variation loss can better reconstruct the images within the FOV \cite{yu2009compressed,han2009general}.
 However, all the above-mentioned FOV extension algorithms, including extrapolation methods and compressed sensing methods both, can only improve the image quality within the FOV, but cannot restore the missing anatomical structures outside the FOV effectively \cite{huang2021data}.